jinfu-leng/ROS_Nodes/wsn_charging_simulation/problem_1/readme.txt

 Data:
 - All the data are .csv files.

 - The name of a data file starts with "data_one_center", and the following part indicates the purpose of this data file.

-- For example, "data_one_center_base_distance.csv" is the data for testing different distance of base station.
+For example, "data_one_center_base_distance.csv" is the data for testing different distance of base station.

+- Each .csv file has three columns: configuration of the experiment, algorithm name, round number

+- For the details of the configuration of the experiment column, check out the variable "network_type_str" in start_experiment.py